larajorge11/spring-security-davor/README.md

 * Spring JPA Repositories
 * Custom implementation of User Details Service
 * Configure Spring Security to use the custom implementation of User Detail Service

+### Multi tenancy Security
+* Multi-tenant software architecture allows multiple users to share a single instance of the application
+* Tenants can be individuals or groups (Individual: gmail, Group: GitHub Organization)
+* Benefit of multi-tenancy is efficiency
+* Multi-tenancy comes in different forms
+* e.g. Instance replication, Shared application with separate DB or shared application with same DB
+* Creation of decisions

 ### Tips
 * Don't use @Data of Lombok when there is a @ManyToMany: It will create two methods equals and hash code